Pholisa-Fatyela/bootcamp/pages/conditional_statements.md

 var match = '190' === 190;
 ```

 Behind the scenes JavaScript is converting the string into a number for you.
 And then do the comparison which evaluate to true.
 Using the three equal signs don't do type coercion so a string is compared to a number which is not the same.
 So the statement evaluates to false.
+Always you `===` as type coercion cause some unexpected bugs, when values are converted for you when they should not have been.

 ## Messy conditionals